sergey-koryshev/idler/README.md

 - Category
 - Effort
 - Description
-- Start Time

 You can add new note by controls located at the bottom of the main window.
 Once you finish to fill all fields just hit `Enter` or press on button `+` and the note will be added to a selected date.

 When you added notes you want, don't forget to press button `Save Changes` (Ctrl+S) to save all notes to DataBase file.
-All unsaved notes are marked yellow.
+All unsaved notes are marked by yellow pen icon.
 To refresh list notes for selected date you can press button `Refresh`.

-> Note, that button `Refresh` removes all unsaved changes!
+To remove note, click on red cross button which appears when your mouse cursor is over a note.

 And at last, you can find counter which shows you total effort for selected date at bottom left of main window.